 Assault A.R.S.
 13-1203

-Mr. S.S. was charged with Assault and Disorderly conduct for getting in to a fight with his father.
+Mr. S.S. was charged with Assault and Disorderly conduct for getting into a fight with his father.
 Mr. S.S. was in his twenties living with his parents, but struggling with substance abuse.
 Following a verbal argument over the living arrangements, Mr. S.S. physically assaulted his father by punching him and pushing him to the ground.
-Mr. S.S. father called the police and he was arrested after the police viewed minor injuries to his father.
-Read More
+Mr. S.S.’s father called the police and he was arrested after the police viewed minor injuries to his father.

 Initially, Mr. S.S. was not eligible for a diversion program because of a pending DUI offense he had with the same court.
 Ultimately, following negotiations on both cases, Mr. S.S. was permitted to complete an anger management diversion program and had his assault and disorderly conduct case dismissed in full.